 During his India visit, Prof Richard Thaler also interacted with Prime Minister Narendra Modi.
 They discussed application of Nudge in driving digital transactions, in bringing about cleanliness and in the ‘Give It Up’ campaign.

 Books by Richard Thaler

-For those interested in learning about Nudge Theory in greater detail, here’s a list of books by Prof. Thaler in reverse chronology:
+For those interested in learning about Nudge Theory in greater detail, here’s a list of books by Prof. Thaler in random chronology:

 - Nudge (2009) – Improving Decisions About Health, Wealth and Happiness from Richard Thaler and Cass Sunstein focusses on providing direction to readers, so that they are able to pick the best choices.
 Available on Amazon